gswebspace/ILUGD-Assets/README.md

-# ILUG-D_brand_logo
+# ILUGD Assets
-This repo contain ILUG-D logo and branding info.<br>
-Font and raw file is in the folder.
+The repo contains all the assests related to ILUGD :
+ - Logo
+ - Mail Template for Speakers

-Created by Rajat Saini
+Thanks to Rajat Saini for the Logo